geleanne/p3-concurrent-prog/README.md

 # P3 Networked Producer and Consumer

-<img width="827" alt="Screenshot 2025-04-12 at 6 23 52 PM" src="https://github.com/user-attachments/assets/923b02ba-9aa4-4b4a-a1de-401051ac30b3" />

 This project simulates a media upload system using C++ producers and consumers communicating via sockets.
 Videos are uploaded concurrently, saved, and previewed on a web interface.
 It runs entirely in Docker, showcasing multithreading, networking, and a live video frontend.

+<img width="827" alt="Screenshot 2025-04-12 at 6 23 52 PM" src="https://github.com/user-attachments/assets/923b02ba-9aa4-4b4a-a1de-401051ac30b3" />

+### Authors: STDISCM S12 discm buddies
+- BERNARDO, ERICA MONTEMAYOR
+- ATIENZA, MARIELLE ANGELENE
+- RIVERA, JOSE CARLOS IGNACIO
+- TIGHE, KAITLYN PATRICIA

 Included in this repository are:
 1. Source code (including bonus functions for queue is full & duplication detection only)